leoladifrancesco/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity and over-engineering.
 Write code that's easy to read, understand, and maintain, as it's often the foundation of robust and scalable software systems."

 In practice, this means choosing the right abstractions, using established patterns and principles, modularizing your code, and always considering the future readability and maintainability of your work.
 Remember, you're not just writing code for the computer to execute; you're writing it for other developers (including your future self) to comprehend and collaborate on.

+# 2024-01-27
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
+Remember, you are not just writing code for computers to execute but also for humans to read, review, and collaborate on.
+Invest time in modularizing your code, using descriptive variable names, and commenting thoughtfully.
+Also, embrace the power of reusable code and avoid reinventing the wheel whenever possible."

+In essence, today's programming wisdom emphasizes the importance of clarity, maintainability, and reusability over complexity, which aligns with the principles of good software design and development practices.